Importance of the Six Sigma Primary Metric

 Six Sigma Primary Metric

 The Six Sigma Primary Metric is mandatory!
-How does one know if a project does what it sets out to do?
+How does one know whether a project delivers on its objectives?
 Every project must choose the right metrics to determine success.
-Primary metrics are the center point for the work to ensure that the direction and decisions made throughout the project are based on data.
+Primary metrics serve as the center point for the work, ensuring that the project's direction and decisions are data-driven.
 This metric is what stakeholders will use to judge the project's success.

-The Six Sigma primary metric is a generic term for a Six Sigma project's most important measure of success.
+The Six Sigma primary metric is a generic term for the most important measure of success for a Six Sigma project.
 Choosing the primary metric should not be taken lightly.
 A Six Sigma expert should play a significant role in determining the primary metric to ensure it meets the characteristics of a good one.
 The Black Belt, Master Black Belt, or Champion defines the primary metric.
 A primary metric is an absolute must for any project and should not be taken lightly.
 Here are a few characteristics of good primary metrics.

 Primary metrics should be: